Race to the Top

 New Mexico’s RTT-ELC Application (Phase 2 Appendixes) »

 Progress on the Grant

-New Mexico has made significant progress on the RTT-ELC since it began January of 2013, with much of year one being spent on gearing up to implement the grant, including hiring key staff; establishing contracts and establishing governance and communications processes.
-Links to the required Annual Performance Report and an ongoing progress report are below.
+New Mexico has made significant progress on the RTT-ELC since it began in January of 2013!
+Much of year one was spent on gearing up to implement the grant, including hiring key staff; establishing contracts and establishing governance and communications processes.
+Annual Performance Report and an ongoing progress reports are below.